canro91/canro91.github.io/_posts/2020-12-10-PrimitiveObsession.md

 Now, let's create a `Unit` class and pass it around instead of `decimal`.

-In the constructor of the new `Unit` class, we can check if the input amount is inside the bounds.
+In the constructor of the new `Unit` class, let's check if the input amount is inside Stripe bounds.
 Also, let's use a method to convert units back to normal amounts.

 ```csharp
 public class Unit